United States presidential inauguration: Congressional luncheon

 Since 1953, the president and vice president have been guests of honor at a luncheon held by the leadership of the United States Congress immediately following the inaugural ceremony.
 The luncheon is held in Statuary Hall and is organized by the Joint Congressional Committee on Inaugural Ceremonies, and attended by the leadership of both houses of Congress as well as guests of the president and vice president.
 By tradition, the outgoing president and vice president will not attend.
+The 2021 inaugural luncheon was canceled due to the COVID-19 pandemic.

 Inaugural parade

 The inaugural parade on Pennsylvania Avenue passes the presidential reviewing stand in front of the White House in March 1881.